Peace Sunday 2022 | Passing on Peace

 If you have questions or would like to join our work, please contact our commission chair.

 David Weaver-Zercher, a former associate pastor at Grantham Church and now a professor of American religious history at Messiah University, has researched and written about Brethren in Christ attitudes and actions regarding race during the Civil Rights Movement, from 1950-1975.
 The two-part series appeared in the December 2021 and April 2022 editions of Brethren in Christ History and Life, the journal of the Brethren in Christ Historical Society.
-Our denomination can be proud that we spoke out against racism during those years, while at the same time lament the fact that we did not do enough and made decisions that in retrospect were ill-advised and perpetuated racist attitudes and stereotypes.
-Knowing this part of our denominational history can help us in our current efforts to pursue racial justice.

 Check out some of our past sermon series and topics regarding peace and social justice.